List of She-Ra: Princess of Power and She-Ra and the Princesses of Power characters: Cy-Chop

 Newly created for the Masters of the Universe Classics toyline, Cy-Chop is a cyborg bounty hunter with scissor-like hands, blue furry limbs, and a transparent torso.
 He was created for the 30th Anniversary of the Masters of the Universe toyline by Mattel's Terry Higuchi.

-In his earlier years, Scychor roamed the galaxy as a mercenary and professional thief with his partner Kronis until he was betrayed by him and thrown from the vehicle.
-The rogue robots saved him by preserving his organs in the robot body's chest and his brain in a robotic skull.
+In his earlier years, Scychor roamed the galaxy as a mercenary and professional thief with his partner Kronis until he was betrayed by him and thrown from the vehicle to the surface of a small Moon that was below them.
+The rogue scientists on that Moon saved him by preserving his organs in the robot body's chest and his brain in a robotic skull.
 As Cy-Chop, he was recruited by Hordak to fight against the Masters of the Universe and the Snake Men.

 Dragstor

 Dragstor is a cyborg who is part man, part vehicle.
 He has rocket thrusters on his back and a tyred wheel built into his chest which he uses to cruise along the ground at super-speed.
-He never appeared in the He-Man or She-Ra cartoons because he was one of the penultimate toys to be released, by which time the cartoons had ended.
+He never appeared in the He-Man or She-Ra animated series because he was one of the penultimate toys to be released, by which time both series had ended.

 In the comics, he was originally an ordinary athlete who (along with his best friend) was kidnapped and transformed by Hordak where Dragstor was mind-controlled to serve him.
 His friend became the Heroic Warrior Extendar, who has vowed to free Dragstor from the Horde's mind control.

+In the Masters of the Universe Classics toyline, Dragstor was a fast athlete on Etheria who was among those that were thrown into the Experimentation Matrix and was transformed into his cyborg form.

 Dragstor was voted No.6 in The 12 Coolest Masters of the Universe Action Features by Topless Robot.